alan-platform/alan-platform.github.io/pages/tuts/readme.md

 - [Linux](https://alan-platform.com/utils/latest/linux-x64/utils.tar.gz)
 - [Windows](https://alan-platform.com/utils/latest/windows-x64/utils.tar.gz)

-> Note that `alan` will download its dependencies into an alan-tools directory.

 ## Getting an Alan Application Server
 Get a server by running a one-liner in a Unix-like shell.